CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 Notes:

-- The script includes `#Requires -RunAsAdministrator` and requires `-STA` for WPF support.
+- The script includes `#Requires -RunAsAdministrator` and it is recommended to run using `-STA` for WPF support.
 - The GUI script auto-imports `Lenovo.BIOS.Config` if already installed from the PowerShell Gallery.
-If it is not already installed, it will attempt to find the module in the GUI script's location.
+If it is not already installed, it will attempt to install the module from the PowerShell Gallery.
+If that fails it will try to find the module in the GUI script's location.

 ## UI layout and walkthrough